ZoneMinder/zoneminder/docs/faq.rst

 Now you can switch between these two states by selecting them from the same dialog you saved them, or from the command line from issue the command ''zmpkg.pl <run state>'', for example ''zmpkg.pl Daytime''.

 The final step you need to take, is scheduling the time the changes take effect.
-For this you can use [http://en.wikipedia.org/wiki/Cron cron].
+For this you can use `cron <http://en.wikipedia.org/wiki/Cron>`.
 A simple entry to change to the Daylight state at at 8am and to the nighttime state at 8pm would be as follows,

 ::